Never underestimate your power you have to put fear into perspective and take control of your life.

 Fear of making the wrong choice.

 The fear of making the wrong decisions is also known as ‘decidphobia’.
-Decidophobia can lead lack of independence and lack of control in one’s life.
+Decidophobia can lead to a lack of independence and lack of control in one’s life.
 The reason people have a fear of decision making may be due to fear of rejection, fear of being teased, self-esteem or lack thereof.
 To live life your way, you need to make decisions.
 There is no right or wrong decision, you make decisions based on your current awareness and situation.
 One way to be clearer with your choice is to expand your awareness of the topic or situation with research.
 If you still find it hard to make decisions consider working with a mentor or be part of a group that you can discuss your options in.
-With greater awareness, being part of a network group and education choices do become easier.
+With greater awareness, being part of a networking group and education choices do become easier.

 Fear of death or fear of an unfulfilled life.